 Students are expected to do their own work at all times and to follow the university's codes of academic conduct and honor code.
 Cases of suspected inappropriate collaboration or cheating will be immediately forwarded to the Dean of Student Affairs, and will be pursued to resolution.
 This is an unpleasant process for all involved, so please do not put yourself in this situation.

 Students are expected to conduct themselves in a professional manner--this entails showing up for classes and exams at the appointed time.
 Late make-up exams will not be given.
 If some form of prior committment prevents a student from taking an exam at the given time, PRIOR arrangements (including documentation where appropriate) should be made with the instructor.

 Extra work, after the semester, is not allowed to "bring up" a grade.
 A student's grade shall be earned from their performance solely on the semester's assignments.

-There will be three or four homeworks assigned for individual completion (not a group effort).
+There will be approximately two homeworks assigned.
 You will have about two weeks to complete each one.
 The goal of the homeworks is to give you practical experience in the processes and methods used in this field.
 They might range from observing people in a mini field study, to sketching a prototype, to mocking up an interface in Photoshop or VisualBasic, to designing a research study.

 Reading assignments will be specified for each week.
 You are expected to come to class, and be prepared -- that is, having read and having made an attempt to understand the material.
 You should be ready to discuss the material covered in the lectures and reading.
 Much of the material in this course is subjective.
 Feel free to describe your views.
 A portion of your grade will be determined by a subjective participation rating.
 If you come to class prepared and participate in discussions, you can anticipate receiving all of this credit.